 • Managed tls means that the default cluster wildcard certificate is used.

-• Unmanaged tls means that the user provided key and certificate pair is be injected into the Route.
+• Unmanaged tls means that the user provided key and certificate pair is be injected into the route.

-The ssl.cert and ssl.key are now moved to a separate, persistent secret, which ensures that the key and certificate pair are not re-generated upon every reconcile.
+The ssl.cert and ssl.key are now moved to a separate, persistent secret, which ensures that the key and certificate pair are not regenerated upon every reconcile.
 The key and certificate pair are now formatted as edge routes and mounted to the same directory in the Quay container.

-Multiple permutations are possible when configuring SSL/TLS and Routes, but the following rules apply:
+Multiple permutations are possible when configuring SSL/TLS and routes, but the following rules apply:

-• If SSL/TLS is managed, then your route must also be managed
+• If SSL/TLS is managed, then your route must also be managed.

 The following table describes the valid options: